 We prepare financial statements and present financial results in accordance with GAAP.
 However, we also evaluate our business segments and present financial results on a basis that differs from GAAP.
-We refer to this different basis of presentation as "Core Earnings."
-We provide this "Core Earnings" basis of presentation on a consolidated basis for each business segment because this is what we review internally when making management decisions regarding our performance and how we allocate resources.
+We refer to this different basis of presentation as Core Earnings.
+We provide this Core Earnings basis of presentation on a consolidated basis and for each business segment because this is what we review internally when making management decisions regarding our performance and how we allocate resources.
 We also refer to this information in our presentations with credit rating agencies, lenders and investors.
-Because our "Core Earnings" basis of presentation corresponds to our segment financial presentations, we are required by GAAP to provide "Core Earnings" disclosure in the notes to our consolidated financial statements for our business segments.
+Because our Core Earnings basis of presentation corresponds to our segment financial presentations, we are required by GAAP to provide Core Earnings disclosure in the notes to our consolidated financial statements for our business segments.

-"Core Earnings" are not a substitute for reported results under GAAP.
-We use "Core Earnings" to manage our business segments because "Core Earnings" reflect adjustments to GAAP financial results for three items, discussed below, that are either related to the Spin-Off or create significant volatility mostly due to timing factors generally beyond the control of management.
-Accordingly, we believe that "Core Earnings" provide management with a useful basis from which to better evaluate results from ongoing operations against the business plan or against results from prior periods.
+Core Earnings are not a substitute for reported results under GAAP.
+We use Core Earnings to manage our business segments because Core Earnings reflect adjustments to GAAP financial results for two items, discussed below, that can create significant volatility mostly due to timing factors generally beyond the control of management.
+Accordingly, we believe that Core Earnings provide management with a useful basis from which to better evaluate results from ongoing operations against the business plan or against results from prior periods.
 Consequently, we disclose this information because we believe it provides investors with additional information regarding the operational and performance indicators that are most closely assessed by management.
-When compared to GAAP results, the three items we remove to result in our "Core Earnings" presentations are:
+When compared to GAAP results, the two items we remove to result in our Core Earnings presentations are:

-- 1. Unrealized mark-to-market gains/losses resulting from our use of derivative instruments to hedge our economic risks that do not qualify for hedge accounting treatment or do qualify for hedge accounting treatment but result in ineffectiveness; - 2.
-The accounting for goodwill and acquired intangible assets; and
+- (1) Mark-to-market gains/losses resulting from our use of derivative instruments to hedge our economic risks that do not qualify for hedge accounting treatment or do qualify for hedge accounting treatment but result in ineffectiveness; and - (2) The accounting for goodwill and acquired intangible assets.